 A mold allergy is a T-Cell receptor site problem that allow the antigen to dock directly on the receptor site rather than being engulfed by the antigen processing cell, thereby preventing the body from identifying the issue and prompting an appropriate killer cell response.

-Instead during the reaction, the T-Cells produce three interleukins (inflammatory chemicals) which equals an inflammation response that is 9,000 times stronger than normal.
-This heighted inflammation response begins to impact the rest of the body, especially in areas that are already inflamed due to injury or disease.
+Instead during the reaction, the T-Cells produce three interleukin (inflammatory chemicals) which equals an inflammation response that is 9,000 times stronger than normal.
+This heightened inflammation response begins to impact the rest of the body, especially in areas that are already inflamed due to injury or disease.